TOP OF PAGE

 Just 15 minutes by train from Amsterdam, HAARLEM's canals and cobblestone streets filled with gabled buildings, grand churches, terrific museums, cozy bars, fine cafes, and antique shops draw scores of day-trippers.
 Haarlem's center radiates out from the Grote Markt - where the Saturday morning market here is reputed as one of the Netherlands' best; there's a smaller market on Monday.

-KEUKENHOF is the world’s largest bulb-flower garden, attracting nearly 800,000 visitors during a season almost as short-lived as the blooms on the millions of multicolored tulips, daffodils, and hyacinths.
+KEUKENHOF is the world’s largest bulb-flower garden, attracting nearly 800,000 visitors during a season almost as short-lived as the blooms on the millions of multi-coloured tulips, daffodils, and hyacinths.
 Located near Lisse, between Haarlem and Leiden, special seasonal busses provide a link in season with combination tickets providing transport and entry.

 Flanked by wide boulevards, DEN HAAG is the Dutch seat of government (although Amsterdam is the capital).
 Embassies and various international courts of justice give the city a serious air.
 Its seaside suburb of Scheveningen has a lively vibe to accompany the long stretch of beach.